PyAr/fades/README.rst

     -d pypi::requests
     -d vcs::git+https://github.com/kennethreitz/requests.git#egg=requests

 There are two basic repositories: ``pypi`` which will make *fades* to install the desired dependency from PyPI, and ``vcs``, which will make *fades* to treat the dependency as a URL for a version control system site.
 In the first case, for PyPI, a full range of version comparators can be specified, as usual.
-For ``vcs`` repositories, though, the comparison is always exact: if the very same dependency is specified, a *virtualenv* is reused, otherwise a new one will be created and populated.
+For ``vcs`` repositories, though, the comparison is always exact: if the very same dependency is specified, a *virtual environment* is reused, otherwise a new one will be created and populated.

 In both cases (specifying the repository explicitly or implicitly) there is no difference if the dependency is specified in the command line, in a ``requirements.txt`` file, in the script's docstring, etc.  In the case of marking the ``import`` directly in the script, it slightly different.